dkeenan7/LyteFyba/PCB/Readme.txt

 changes to the circuit or PCB layout.
 (It is NOT needed for perusing the circuit or layout, or even making minor changes.)

-Double-click the "CellTopBMU.sch" file to open it in DesignSpark; it's in the PCB folder.
+Double-click the "MidCMU.sch" file to open it in DesignSpark; it's in the PCB folder.
 Close the little window that contains nothing but the DesignSpark logo.
 Open DesignSpark's Library Manager by clicking the book-like icon on the toolbar (or typing Ctrl+L).
 Choose the "Folders" tab (important).
 Click on the "Add" button, then the "Browse" button.
-You should see four "Coulomb&Weber" files.
-If not, navigate to the celltopcmu/PCB folder so you do see them.
+You should see 3 or 4 "Coulomb&Weber" files.
+If not, navigate to the LyteFyba/trunk/PCB folder so you do see them.
 Double-click any one of them (or type Backspace Enter).
 Then click "OK" to complete the Add operation.

-Now in the lower "Files Found" list you should see the same three "Coulomb&Weber" files.
+Now in the lower "Files Found" list you should see the same 3 or 4 "Coulomb&Weber" files.
 If any are greyed out, select them and check the "Enabled" checkbox.

 To check that you've done it right, choose the "Components" tab (in the Libraries dialog